Dynamsoft/label-recognizer-javascript-demo/README.md

     > If you don't have a license yet, you can skip this step.
 You will still be able to test the demo for up to 24 hours.

-    Open "dlr.ts" and input your license key in this line:
+    Open "src/dlr.ts" and input your license key in this line:

     ```ts
     LabelRecognizer.license = 'YOUR LICENSE';